Fast and Robust Flocking of Protesters on Street Networks: Related work

 \subsection{Walks on networks}

-Instead, a number of works deal with flocking behaviors of walkers in a variety of situations.
-We summarize their relevant features in Table~\ref{tab:rules}.
-It shows the limits of these works from our perspective.
-We discuss them in the following.
+First notice that our baseline is known as a coalescent random walk~\cite{Cooper2013} and guarantees a non-deterministic gathering.
+In the field of distributed computing, researchers therefore proposed deterministic solutions for such gathering problems.
+Walkers then follow a common distributed algorithm to meet on any connected graph~\cite{dessmark2006deterministic, pelc2012deterministic, bhagat2022meet}.
+The main algorithms are UTS and UXS in Table~\ref{tab:rules}~\cite{Aleliunas1979, Kouck2002}.

-In distributed systems, computer scientists proposed solutions to gathering problems where walkers follow a common distributed algorithm to meet on any connected graph~\cite{dessmark2006deterministic, pelc2012deterministic, bhagat2022meet}.
-In a sense, the main algorithms (UTS and UXS in Table~\ref{tab:rules})~\cite{Aleliunas1979, Kouck2002} from this community are similar tactics to our baseline, except they are deterministic.
+In such works, labeling nodes during walks and knowledge of labels is in general crucial.
+Moreover the focus is on guarantees regarding long-term gathering.
+Instead, fast gathering is crucial in our context, as well as very limited memory and computation capacities.

-It is important to note that labeling nodes, and letting walkers have the global knowledge to know all labels, are essential in their protocols.
-Moreover those studies only look for guaranties regarding gathering at long time.
-Unlike those, we had to ensure our walkers gather sufficiently fast and with no need for hard computations.
+Other works in this line focus on network exploration~\cite{yang2005exploring}, and conclude that backtracking is to avoid, which we indeed observe with the high coverage score of the Propulsion rule.